Go to content

 3. The Flåm Railway

-Listed as one of the world’s most beautiful train journeys, people come from all over the world to experience it.
+Known as one of the world’s most beautiful train journeys, people come from all over the world to experience it.
 The Flåm Railway runs from sea level by the Aurlandsfjord in Flåm up to Myrdal at 867 metres above sea level.
-The journey through the steep, fertile Flåmsdalen Valley takes about 50 minutes, including a stop for photos at Kjosfossen waterfall.
+The journey along the sparkling blue river through the steep Flåmsdalen Valley takes about 50 minutes, including a photo stop at Kjosfossen waterfall.
 For a more adventurous touch, combine the railway with Flåm Zipline – Scandinavia’s longest zipline.

 4. Rallarvegen - The Navvie's Road